vimlet/eon/eon-docs/md/tutorial/[3]Components/[1]Forms.md

 )*

 ## Filters
-Enables the user to type in the input so that the options provided by the dropdown are filtered, this is usefull when there are large amounts of options, like countries for instance.
+Enables the user to type in the input so that the options provided by the dropdown are filtered, this is useful when there are large amounts of options, like countries for instance.

 *(
 <doc-playground label="Filtering" html="true" js="true" css="true" selector="#content">